Intelligent-Computing-Research-Group/PolymorPIC/README.md

 # Manual of PolymorPIC deployment on FPGA
 Includes module test on both simulator and Linux running on FPGA.

+We introduce it with the following order:
+1) Brief introduction of the RTL structure.
+2) Add modified/customized codes to Chipyard, including controller/scheduler modules and modified inclusive cache modules (rocket-chip-inclusive-cache).
+We pack all the design code within rocket-chip-inclusive-cache and make it a new folder as rocket-chip-inclusive-cache-pic-virtual.
+3) Module test in Chipyard via verilator or vcs under baremetal mode.
+4) Deployment on FPGA with Linux running.

+Please cite this work if this manual or work help your research or project:
 ```
 @inproceedings{zou2025polymorpic,
 author = {Zou, Cheng and Wei, Ziling and Lee, Jun Yan and Nie, Chen and You, Kang and He, Zhezhi},